 Follow this advice to make your outlet trip easier and cheaper!

-Look for the clearance racks near the back of the outlets.
-But be sure to vet your finds carefully before purchasing.
-Typical problem spots you’ll want to look for include inferior stitching, missing buttons and decals peeling off, according to Consumer Reports.
+Look for the clearance racks near the back of the outlets — but be sure to vet your finds carefully before purchasing.
+Typical problems you’ll want to look for include inferior stitching, missing buttons and decals peeling off, according to Consumer Reports.

 Follow the calendar and the clock